ProvableHQ/workshop/token/README.md

 }" aleo13ssze66adjjkt795z9u5wpq8h6kn0y2657726h4h3e3wfnez4vqsm3008q 40u64
 ```

-When we call transfer_private_to_public, we take Bob's private record that contains 110 tokens, and outputs a record owned by Bob with 70 tokens, and calls the finalize function under transfer_private_to_public with Alice's address and 40 tokens as arguments.
+When we call `transfer_private_to_public`, we take Bob's private record that contains 110 tokens, and outputs a record owned by Bob with 70 tokens, and calls the finalize function under `transfer_private_to_public` with Alice's address and 40 tokens as arguments.
 This changes the public mapping under Alice's address to contain 100 public tokens.
 Again, public mappings are queryable on-chain.